TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-Now, we copy the reverse shell content and base64-encode it:
+Then, we copy the reverse shell content and base64-encode it:

 <br />